ryanamay/fuwaa/README.md

 # RAM: DELL OEM 8GB 1600Mhz
 # STORAGE: 1000 GB SATA HDD (Internal)

 !
 Like what I do?
-Consider supporting me here =>  go.fuwa.sh/support                            !
+Consider supporting me here =>  go.fuwa.sh/support or click on the banner!    !
 - ============================================================================================= -
 ```
 <hr>